 Chronic organ system problems that need to be treated

-Pregnant women may also be advised against traveling to the following places that present additional hazards.
-As the list below may be incomplete, it is important to discuss your travel plans with your healthcare provider or midwife before planning a trip.
+You may also be advised against traveling to places that may have hazards.
+The list below may be incomplete.
+Talk about your travel plans with your healthcare provider or midwife before planning a trip.

-Areas where live-virus vaccines are required or recommended
+Places where live-virus vaccines are needed or recommended

 Here are tips for traveling while pregnant:

 Try to plan ahead for any problems or emergencies that could come up before you travel.
-Check to make sure your health insurance is valid while you are abroad, and check to see whether the policy will cover a newborn, should you deliver while away.
-You may want to think about getting a supplemental travel insurance policy and/or medical evacuation insurance policy.
+Check that your health insurance is valid while you are abroad.
+Also check to see whether the plan will cover a newborn, should you deliver while away.
+You may want to think about getting a supplemental travel and medical evacuation insurance.

 Research medical facilities in your destination.
-Women in the last trimester of pregnancy should look for facilities that can manage complications of pregnancy, toxemia, and cesarean sections.
+Women in the last trimester of pregnancy should look for places that can manage complications of pregnancy, toxemia, and cesarean sections.

 If you will need prenatal care while you are abroad, arrange for this before you leave.
-Talk to your healthcare provider or midwife to figure out the best way to handle this.
+Talk with your healthcare provider or midwife to figure out the best way to handle this.

-Know your blood type and check to make sure that blood is screened for HIV and hepatitis B in the areas you will be visiting.
+Know your blood type and check that blood is screened for HIV and hepatitis B in the areas you will be visiting.

-Check on the availability of safe food and beverages, including bottled water and pasteurized milk, in your destinations.
+Check that safe food and beverages such as bottled water and pasteurized milk are available at your destinations.

-If traveling by air, request an aisle seat at the bulkhead.
+If flying, ask for an aisle seat at the bulkhead.
 This gives you the most space and comfort.
 If morning sickness is a problem, try to arrange travel during a time of day when you generally feel well.
 Seats over the wing in the midplane region will give you the smoothest ride.

-Try to walk every half-hour during a smooth flight, and flex and extend your ankles often to prevent thrombophlebitis (blood clots in the veins).
+Try to walk every half-hour during a smooth flight.
+Flex and extend your ankles often to prevent blood clots in the veins (thrombophlebitis).

 Fasten your seat belt at the pelvis level, below your hips.

 Breastfeeding gives babies the most nutritional start in life.
-It also gives them important protection against certain infections.
-However, traveling internationally while nursing can present challenges.
-Outlined below is information breastfeeding moms should consider when traveling.
+It also gives them vital protection against certain infections.
+But traveling internationally while nursing can be challenging.

-For women who are breastfeeding only, there is no concern about sterilizing bottles or the availability of clean water.
-Nursing women may be immunized for protection against disease, depending on their itinerary.
-However, there may be certain diseases, like yellow fever, measles, and meningococcal meningitis.
-These may be a threat to infants who cannot be immunized at birth.
-It is important to discuss this with both your healthcare provider or midwife and your infant's care giver before you travel.
+If you are breastfeeding only, you don't have to worry about sterilizing bottles or having clean water.
+You may get vaccines to protect against disease, depending on where you are traveling.
+But diseases such as yellow fever, measles, and meningococcal meningitis may be a threat to infants who can't be vaccinated at birth.
+Discuss this with both your healthcare provider or midwife and your infant's care giver before you travel.

-For women who are feeding their babies formula, powdered formula prepared with boiled water is the best solution.
+If you are feeding your baby formula, it's best to use powdered formula made with boiled water.
 You may also want to carry a supply of prepared infant formula in cans or ready-to-feed bottles for emergencies.

-Breastfeeding helps lower the incidence of traveler's diarrhea in infants.
-If you should develop traveler's diarrhea, increase your fluid intake, and continue to nurse your infant.
+Breastfeeding helps lower the chance of your baby getting traveler's diarrhea.
+If you get traveler's diarrhea, drink more fluids, and continue to nurse your baby.

-It is important for nursing mothers to watch their eating and sleeping patterns, as well as their stress levels.
-This will affect their milk output.
-Be sure to increase your fluid intake, and avoid alcohol and caffeine, as well as exposure to smoke.
+Watch your eating and sleeping patterns, as well as your stress levels.
+This will affect your milk output.
+Drink more fluids.
+Stay away from alcohol and caffeine, as well as exposure to smoke.